pmk0625/Master/chattrbox/README.md

 ![image](https://user-images.githubusercontent.com/36967168/174749067-44e18d37-ae92-421e-a23c-4e2eb1f4ebf1.png)

-Currently hard coded, so input ` clark.ken@bignerdranch.com `
+For demo, I will input ` clark.ken@bignerdranch.com ` in Chrome

 Upon logging in, you will the the following page.